Tsum Valley Trek - 15 Days

 • Land transportation to and from by Bus

-• 11-Night Tea house Accommodation in the Mountain.
+• 11-Night Tea House Accommodation in the Mountain.

 • Experienced English-speaking Global Adventure Trekking's guide with equipment.